Erectile Dysfunction

 Penis pumps work by stimulating extra blood flow into the penis, and penis rings work by keeping that blood in the penis shaft.
 Healthline reports that “most users find the ring helps an erection last long enough for intercourse.
 As ED rings prevent blood from flowing back while the penis is erect, they work best when a man can achieve a partial or full erection but has difficulty maintaining it.”

 Some penis rings also include attachments for vibrators to give your partner an extra boost of stimulation.
-The Pulse Vibrating Erection Ring is made with a comfortable yet firm material that will stay in place comfortably the whole time you have it on.
+The The Macho Pulse Vibrating Erection Keeper is made with a comfortable yet firm material that will stay in place comfortably the whole time you have it on.
 If you’re looking for a more robust vibrating option that can withstand being used in water, try the Adam and Eve Rechargeable Couples Penis Ring

 However you deal with your erectile dysfunction, always remember that what you are experiencing is perfectly normal and everything you feel is totally valid.
 Erectile dysfunction is nothing to be embarrassed about.
 There are plenty of options available to treat your erectile dysfunction, and you’re not alone in your experience.
 Odds are, you know someone who either is going through the same thing, has gone through it before, or will experience erectile dysfunction at some point.
 It’s common, and it's time we started talking about it like a regular medical issue that anyone might experience.